ShevchenkoArtem-fun/Practice-/README.md

 # Practice-
-for my projects from courser
+for my projects from Coursera